 There’s nothing we can do to make people care more about conversion optimization than their flooded basement, but, there is a way to make them care more about boosting their conversion rates in general.

 - Navigation links are killing your conversion rates.

 - Personalization is the key to higher ROI

-- Landing page conversion ratios higher than 1:1 are draining your budget.
+- post-click landing page conversion ratios higher than 1:1 are draining your budget.

-- Super-successful businesses like Airbnb, Uber, and Oracle use landing pages.
+- Super-successful businesses like Airbnb, Uber, and Oracle use post-click landing pages.

 Then, we can boost the reach of those posts with both organic and paid social media updates via LinkedIn, Twitter, and Facebook.
 We can also optimize them to be found in search engines, where the majority of prospects start the customer journey.